 Dreamit Ventures: Specializes in accelerating companies with revenue in the health tech and secure tech industries.
 They are known for their two-week “Customer Sprints,” where companies meet with potential enterprise clients, get feedback, and enhance their industry networks.

 MassChallenge: Hosts multiple accelerator programs across the world.
 Mass Challenge does not take any equity and is “committed to advancing new technologies that will have a wide impact across multiple areas.”

 As you can see, each startup accelerator is different.
 None of them claim to serve every type of founder.
-If you are considering applying to an accelerator program, you want to make sure the benefit and value they provide align with your vision.
-Before applying, it is worth researching who the mentors are and talking to other founders that have gone through the program.
+If you are considering applying to an accelerator program, you want to make sure the benefits and value they provide align with your vision.
+Before applying, it is worth researching who the mentors are and talking to other founders who have gone through the program.